Joint-assessment Outline

 The joint-assessment is built on top of the self-assessment.md to collaboratively assess the current security state of a project.

 The burden is primarily on the proposing project to demonstrate it is secure in a manner that is understandable to the broader community.
-The reviewers will help to assess and probe the design.
+The reviewers will help to assess and probe the design and supporting project documentation.

 The proposing project must provide a written document that describes the project and its security.
 In the case of OpenFGA, there is structured information present in the Security-Insights page.
 The project self assessment has been completed.